-Filing an IPO often communicates a message (whether intentionally or not) that your company is for sale.
+Filing for an IPO or direct listing often communicates a message (whether intentionally or not) that your company is for sale.
 And sometimes companies in fact sell themselves rather than go public.
 If your company is acquired, the insurance issue here is the "tail" or "run-off" policy.
 In general, you'll want to place a tail policy that ensures coverage exists for post-closing claims related to activity that took place pre-closing.
 Six years is the standard length of a D&O tail policy.